-Thus the fundamental message of those backing the Amendment was that a vote in favor would preserve and protect a specific religious definition of marriage and traditional religious values.
+The fundamental message of those backing the Amendment was that a vote in favor would preserve and protect a specific religious definition of marriage and traditional religious values.

 Many laws could or do have religious support and are still constitutional.
 But two characteristics of the Amendment distinguish it from other laws that hew to religious traditions.
-First, most such laws do not arise from a comparable level of religious and morality-based rhetoric in the public and legislative records.
-The prominent role of religious and moral proselytizing in the legislative record, in promotional materials, and throughout every aspect of the campaign should raise concerns with this Court.
+First, most such laws do not arise from a comparable level of religious and morality-based rhetoric in the public record.
+The prominent role of religious and moral proselytizing in the public record, in promotional materials, and throughout every aspect of the campaign should raise concerns with this Court.